SafetyWing Strikes Back!

 When it comes to full international health insurance, travelers have many more options.
 But two of the above three companies — SafetyWing and Genki — now offer this kind of expanded policy too.

-SafetyWing calls it their “Nomad Health” plan.
+SafetyWing calls this their “Nomad Insurance Complete” plan.

 Analyzing all these plans in previous articles, I came to the conclusion that while SafetyWing was a bit more affordable, Genki’s products were fundamentally better in both categories.